“This piece has done well in the past. What’s wrong?”

 “Why am I reaching fewer people?”

 Clickbait content was once a major traffic driver of Facebook.
-You know the type: Salacious headlines that end with phrases like “you’ll never believe what happened next!”
+You know the type: Salacious headlines that end with phrases like “You’ll never believe what happened next!”
 While many publishers consider clickbait content easy to spot, some of it can be a lot trickier to identify.
 Since updating their policies in 2017, Facebook has been more closely monitoring content that resembles clickbait.
 In short, they’re doing their best to avoid driving traffic to low-value content.
-This means publishers have to reduce clickbait on Facebook
+This means publishers have to reduce clickbait on Facebook, especially going into 2024.

-Publishers and users alike have likely noticed a shift in post impressions and resulting traffic from Facebook in the last 4-5 years.
-Dips in Facebook impressions has a ripple effect on the performance of everything else your brand does on Facebook especially during seasons of potentially higher traffic (i.e., election cycles for news brands, winter holidays for lifestyle brands, etc.).
-Facebook’s Transparency Center details the algorithm’s priorities and the ways you can be flagged as a publisher—you’ll notice that clickbait high on the list.
+Dips in Facebook impressions have a ripple effect on the performance of everything else your brand does on the platform, especially during seasons of potentially higher traffic (i.e., election cycles for news brands, winter holidays for lifestyle brands, etc.).
+Facebook’s Transparency Center details the algorithm’s priorities and the ways you can be flagged as a publisher—you’ll notice that clickbait is high on the list.

 What is clickbait?